acmucsd/energium-ai-2020/visualizer/README.md

 # Replay Viewer

-The replay viewer
+The replay viewer.
+Do `npm run serve` to run the visualizer locally

-# Development
+## Advanced

-Run `npm run dev` to start server and go to http://localhost:3000
+To rebuild the viewer, do `npm i` to install dependencies and then `npm run build` and then `npm run serve`